-To get your water close to that temperature all you need to do is boil your kettle and instead of filling the cup to the top, fill it to only 70%.
+If you don't have a kettle that allows you to select your temperature that's not a problem.
+All you need to do is boil your kettle and instead of filling the cup to the top, fill it to only 70%.
 Then for the remaining 30% left add cold water.
 This will roughly give you a water temperature of 70°c.

 Here are a few more examples:-